ga67vib/Algorithms-For-Stochastic-Games/README.md

 ## License:

-For our modifications of the code, we have give an MIT license.
+For our modifications of the code, we give an MIT license.
 For the code that was originally part of PRISM-games, we refer to their license file in prism-games-3.0.beta-src/COPYING.txt and the "Licensing" section of their README in prism-games-3.0.beta-src/README.md.

 ## Installation